Install Prestashop ecommerce website properly and in just a few minutes.

 - Enter your store details and admin details, store/save your access details you just entered on a text file and save it where you can access it in case you forget about it and can’t login. then click next.

-- You should see a screen with fields asking for the database details like below. *Remember we don’t have a password for the user “root”, so leave that empty.
+- You should see a screen with fields asking for the database details. *Remember we don’t have a password for the user “root”, so leave that empty.
 Click the “Test your database connection now!” button to see if you have entered the correct access details.
 If you did, it should return a message saying, “Database is connected”. click “next”.
 The installation will run on its own.
 You don’t have to do anything at this juncture.
 It may take a few minutes to complete this installation step.
 This will be a great time to go and grab yourself a cup of coffee or a glass of anything. 🙂 We are almost there!!
 Once the installation is competed, you should see a screen like the one in the image below, all the check icons on the top right of the page should be in green: You have 2 options here.
 You may click on the left side button to see your back-office area, or click the one at the right to see how your ecommerce shop looks like with the default theme.
 I recommend that you check the admin area first then front end second.
 Go ahead and click on the “Manage your store” button and play around with it.
 It will ask for the credentials you have given at step #10.
 Enter the details and you are on your way to becoming a Prestashop or thirty bees commerce manager.

 2. Installing in your webhost server through Cpanel and FTP, the process is similar to how you run the installation on your local server.
 Only difference is you will be working on cpanel and FTP.
 Let’s get started: